circleci/circleci-docs/jekyll/_cci2/language-go.md

 ---
 layout: classic-docs2
-title: "Demo App: Go"
+title: "Language Guide: Go"
 short-title: "Go"
-categories: [demo-apps]
+categories: [language-guides]
-order: 2
+order: 3
 ---

 This guide will help get you started with a Go project on CircleCI 2.0.
 This walkthrough will be pretty thorough and will explain why we need each piece of configuration.
 If you’re just looking for a sample `config.yml` file, then just skip to the end.